 Corpus was featured in The Californian on Feb.
 11, in an article entitled, “Helping first responders cope.”

 Dr. Yvette Murphy-Erby, MSW ’91, director of the University of Arkansas School of Social Work in the J. William Fulbright College of Arts and Sciences, has been selected to receive the 2013 Health and Human Sciences Pacesetter Award.
-The award is granted by the University of North Carolina, Greensboro Department of Human Development and Family Studies, where she eared a doctorate in 2004.
+The award is granted by the University of North Carolina, Greensboro Department of Human Development and Family Studies, where she earned a doctorate in 2004.

 The Pacesetter Award is given each year to one outstanding alumnus from each department and program in the UNC Greensboro School of Health and Human Sciences.
 Recipients are chosen based on attaining local, state or regional recognition through their achievements in scholarship, leadership or service during their career or through civic involvement.
 The award will be presented during a ceremony at the UNC-Greensboro campus April 13.

 Joe Polich, MSW ’09, been named a postdoctoral research fellow at the UNC School of Law.